-- 1. The School is committed to creating a culturally safe environment that welcomes feedback and has a pathway to follow for making and dealing with complaints (see attached). - 2.
+- 1. The School is committed to creating a culturally safe environment that welcomes feedback and has a pathway for all students, staff, volunteers, parents and carers to follow for making and dealing with complaints (see attached). - 2.
 The School recognises that empowering students to understand their rights, to report problems and effectively support them to address the issue raised is critical.
 In addition to the complaints procedures outlined, students: - 2.1. have access to a complaints system that is accessible and responsive to their needs, such as the 'Speak Up' posters, the Student Council, weekly class meetings and complaints box in each classroom; - 2.2. are provided the opportunity for regular classroom discussion of the process for making a complaint or raising a concern; and - 2.3. may make a complaint or raise a concern with any staff member they feel comfortable with, either in person, in writing, or via another adult/their parent. - 3.
-Complainants are encouraged to give their names and are reassured about confidentiality; - 4.
-Staff are trained to identify and respond to complaints;

-- 5. Complaints, including anonymous complaints, may be made by letter, email, in person or on the phone, in which case the person who is the initial point of contact at the School shall: - 5.1. identify the communication is a complaint (rather than for example merely a provision of information); - 5.2. not attempt to resolve the complaint; and - 5.3. refer the complaint to the Principal, or to the Chair of the Board in the event the complaint is about the Principal; - 6.
+Complainants are encouraged to give their names and are reassured about confidentiality. - 4.
+Staff and volunteers are aware of the need to pass on complaints to the Principal while also maintaining confidentiality and privacy. - 5.
+Complaints, including anonymous complaints, may be made by letter, email, in person or on the phone, in which case the person who is the initial point of contact at the School shall: - 5.1. identify the communication is a complaint (rather than for example merely a provision of information); - 5.2. not attempt to resolve the complaint; and - 5.3. refer the complaint to the Principal, or to the Chair of the Board in the event the complaint is about the Principal.
+In this event the Chair will follow the steps outlined in this Policy; - 6.
 The Principal shall record the complaint, including anonymous complaints, in the Complaints Register and acknowledge receipt of the complaint within 48 hours (where the complainant is known). - 7.
-With regard to anonymous complaints (where there is no name or address supplied or if the complainants do not wish to be identified) the School and the Principal shall: - 5.1 determine what action, if any, should be taken, depending on the nature of the complaint: - 5.2 at no time and in any way imply that it 'will not accept' an anonymous complaint. - 8.
+With regard to anonymous complaints (where there is no name or address supplied or if the complainants do not wish to be identified) the School and the Principal shall: - 5.1 determine what action, if any, should be taken, depending on the nature of the complaint;

+- 5.2 at no time and in any way imply that it 'will not accept' an anonymous complaint. - 8.
 The School shall follow a fair and equitable complaints process outlined in the Complaints Pathway (see below). - 9.
 Fairness, which must be accorded to both the complainant and the person whom the complaint is against, requires that: - 9.1. each party has the opportunity to be heard, in person or in writing as appropriate and to respond to the allegations and/or evidence offered by the other; - 9.2. issues or facts which are disputed are investigated; - 9.3. the investigator is free from bias or the perception of bias, and in particular, is not 'judge in his or her own cause'; - 9.4. any complaint outcome is supported by the evidence, necessitating a finding on the balance of probabilities in the event of a dispute of fact; - 9.5. the complaint outcome is finalized by an adjudicator, who may also be the investigator, who is free from bias or the perception of bias; and - 9.6. the outcome is consistent with established School policy.